bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 A controller can thus be thought of as a middleman between models and views.
 It makes the model data available to the view so it can display that data to the user, and it saves or updates user data to the model.

-NOTE: For more details on the routing process, see [Rails Routing from the Outside In](routing.html).
+NOTE: For more details on the routing process, see [Quails Routing from the Outside In](routing.html).

 Controller Naming Convention
 ----------------------------

-The naming convention of controllers in Rails favors pluralization of the last word in the controller's name, although it is not strictly required (e.g. `ApplicationController`).
+The naming convention of controllers in Quails favors pluralization of the last word in the controller's name, although it is not strictly required (e.g. `ApplicationController`).
 For example, `ClientsController` is preferable to `ClientController`, `SiteAdminsController` is preferable to `SiteAdminController` or `SitesAdminsController`, and so on.

 Following this convention will allow you to use the default route generators (e.g. `resources`, etc) without needing to qualify each `:path` or `:controller`, and will keep URL and path helpers' usage consistent throughout your application.
 See [Layouts & Rendering Guide](layouts_and_rendering.html) for more details.